CiiM-Bioinformatics-group/trained_immunity/README.md

 ### data accessibility:
 Raw scRNA-seq data has been deposited at the European Genome-phenome Archive (EGA), under accession number E-MTAB-9702;
-As for seurat object has been deposited in Cloud service of Helmholtz Center: https://nubes.helmholtz-berlin.de/s/nwkJ3XECGMcx4yo,
+Seurat object with count matrix and metadata has been deposited in Cloud service of Helmholtz Center: https://nubes.helmholtz-berlin.de/s/nwkJ3XECGMcx4yo,
 with an extract key as "TrainedImmunityHZI"